Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ```
 docker logs modded-fika -f
 ```
-Once the server has started we can set restart behavior & stop the server using:
-**Ctrl + C** to exit the logs when server is ready:
+Once the server has started we can set restart behavior.
+Use **Ctrl + C** to exit the logs when server is ready:
 ```
 docker update --restart unless-stopped modded-fika
 ```
-(This makes sure that the container will restart if stopped unexpectedly) Now stop the server using:
+(This makes sure that the container will restart if stopped unexpectedly)

-**Ctrl + C** to exit the live logs
+Stop the server using :
 ```
 docker stop modded-fika
 ```